 So if you’re curious, morbidly or otherwise, head over to the quiz, answer the questions anonymously, view your results and get a score based on your answers.
 (NB, the Google form shows you the score bands BEFORE your actual result in a different tab so watch out for that.)

-A couple of hours later, I’ll send you the report, in two separate emails, so you can compare your overall score with the sample population and see some interesting/nosy highlights from the data on specific questions.
+A couple of hours later, I’ll send you the report, in two separate emails, so you can compare your overall score with 126 people who took the quiz before you and see some interesting/nosy highlights from the data on specific questions.

-- What percentage of the sample group of ELT professionals has a pension?
+- What percentage of this group of ELT professionals has a pension?